 Lama moved to the UAE in 2014 and was appointed as Regional Chief Operating Officer for Lockton.
 She ensures the operational integrity of the business remains at the highest standards and all offices are equipped for consistent and orderly growth.
 Lama is also heavily involved in the setting up of Lockton offices across the region.
 She sits on several Lockton boards and committees across the region and chairs the LIB

-Lama is a Fellow of the Chartered Insurance Institute (FCII) and holds a Master’s in Insurance and Risk Management from Cass Business School.
+Lama is a Fellow of the Chartered Insurance Institute (FCII) and holds a Master’s in Insurance and Risk Management from Bayes Business School.
 She is also a Non-Underwriting Working Member (NUWM) of Lloyds of London.

 Dr Nikolas P. Tsakos

 Mr Nikolas P. Tsakos is the Founder and Chief Executive Officer of Tsakos Energy Navigation (TEN), a pioneering shipping company, established 25 years ago and quoted on the New York Stock Exchange.
 He comes from a traditional Chios seafaring family and has extensive seagoing experience, having also served as an Officer in the Greek Navy.
 Mr Tsakos is the Chairman of INTERTANKO and the former President of HELMEPA.
 He also sits on the boards of a number of other organisations and associations.
-Mr Tsakos graduated in 1985 from Columbia University in New York with a degree in Economics and Political Science and obtained a Master’s in Shipping, Trade and Finance from London’s Cass Business School in 1987.
-In 2011, he was awarded an honorary doctorate from the Cass Business School, for his pioneering work in the equity financial markets relating to shipping companies.
+Mr Tsakos graduated in 1985 from Columbia University in New York with a degree in Economics and Political Science and obtained a Master’s in Shipping, Trade and Finance from London’s Bayes Business School in 1987.
+In 2011, he was awarded an honorary doctorate from the Bayes Business School, for his pioneering work in the equity financial markets relating to shipping companies.
 He is married and has three children.